MadalinaPatrichi/uob-cloud-computing/content/book/chapter_2/ch2.md

 ![](tcp-04.png "")

-Traffic from the client carries the source and destination information one way around...
+Traffic from the client carries the source and destination information one way around…

 ![](tcp-05.png "")

-... and the return traffic carries it the other way around.
+… and the return traffic carries it the other way around.

 ![](tcp-06.png "")